Email Security

 A VSOC is an extension of a slightly older idea known as a global security operations center.

-What is a Global Security Operations Center (GSOC)?
+What Is a Global Security Operations Center (GSOC)?

 A GSOC is a facility that monitors and responds to security threats on a global scale.
 GSOCs are staffed by a team of security professionals who work around the clock to identify and track potential threats.
 In addition to monitoring global security threats, GSOCs also support local security teams and law enforcement agencies.
 The GSOC team may also be involved in providing intelligence and analysis to help prevent future attacks.
 By working together, the team at a GSOC can help to keep people safe from harm.